1.

 33.

 Gentile, Barbara F. & Miller, Benjamin.
-Foundations of psychological thought: a history of psychology.
-(SAGE, 2009).
+Foundations of Psychological Thought: A History of Psychology.
+(SAGE, London, 2009).

 34.